Proud to be recognised

-We are proud to have been recognized as ‘Excellent’ by the Local Government Association (LGA).
+We are proud to have been recognised as ‘Excellent’ by the Local Government Association (LGA).
 We were commended in all five areas of the Equality framework for local government, first awarded to us in 2012.

-- Black and Minority Ethnic Employees Network
+- Black and Minority Ethnic Network

-- Disabled Employees' Network Group
+- Disabled Network

 - Young Person and Apprentice Network